stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 ### Matching of IPs

-Slips gets every IP it can find in the network and tries to see if it is in any blacklist.
+Slips gets every IP it can find in the network (DNS answers, HTTP destination IPs, SSH destination IPs, etc.) and tries to see if it is in any blacklist.

-If a match is found, it generates an evidence, if no exact match is found, it searches the Blacklisted ranges taken from different TI feeds
+If a match is found, it generates an evidence, if no exact match is found, it searches the Blacklisted ranges taken from different TI feeds.

 ### Matching of Domains